 Chichibu Day Trip: Chichibu Festival Museum

 Chichibu’s summer festival (Kawase Festival) and winter festival (Night Festival) takes place in July and December respectively.
 For those who missed the festive seasons, visit Chichibu Festival Museum and experience the charm of the festival through various interactive exhibits.
 Best of all, the video clips shown on the second floor are available in Japanese, Chinese, English, and Korean.
 Watching the impressive videos and exhibits will definitely make you want to come back to Chichibu again during the festival season!

 Hours: 9:00~17:00 (April~November); 10:00~17:00 (December~March)

 Admission: 410 yen

-Last but not least, shibazakura (moss phlox) bloom from mid April to early May in Chichibu.
-So why not visit Chichibu for a casual flower viewing trip if you’re visiting in Tokyo in spring!
+Last but not least, shibazakura, moss phlox, bloom from mid April to early May in Chichibu.
+If you have some extra time in Chichibu, take a moment to soak in the nature.
+Go to Chichibu for a casual flower viewing trip if you’re visiting in Tokyo in spring!